-This archive contains a small selection from the papers of Kevin Hyett (1958-2004), a good friend of mine and Lorraine.
+This archive initially contained a small selection from the papers of Kevin Hyett (1958-2004), a good friend of mine and Lorraine.
 He was a radical activist for the rights of disabled people.
+It is now being extended with a much wider collection of papers from Paul Hunt and Dick Leaman, via Judy Hunt.
+Some will be public-domain, and others will be in a closed archive in Manchester, with controlled access only by prior written permission from the GMCDP office to genuine and ethical activists and researchers.

-All these documents have a Creative Commons licence for non-commercial use, based on the share-alike and attributed principles.
+All the public-domain documents have a Creative Commons licence for non-commercial use, based on the share-alike and attributed principles.
 Share-alike means the same Creative Commons conditions must be kept with all copies.

 - both versions above with an interesting questionnaire at the end to send to academics to fill in before you decide whether to see them or not.